List of Lucchese crime family mobsters: Anthony Baratta

-Anthony "Bowat" Baratta (born July 3, 1938) is a made man and former capo in the family.
+Anthony "Bowat" Baratta (born July 3, 1938) is the current consigliere in the family.
+Baratta was the former capo of the Harlem crew.
 In 1978, Baratta was made into the family and operated with the Bronx faction.
 Baratta owned a restaurant in East Harlem and regularly spent time at Rao's on Pleasant Avenue.
 In the early 1980s, Baratta was promoted to capo of the "Harlem Crew", controlling the Pleasant Avenue narcotics ring in East Harlem and other rackets in the Bronx and Long Island.
 Baratta placed soldier Joseph Massaro in charge of running his Long Island topless bars operations.
 In 1980, Baratta and Massaro started a feud with the Bonanno family, when Massaro began taking over the Bonanno's topless bars.
 FBI agent Joseph D. Pistone, who was working undercover in the Bonanno's as "Donnie Brasco", heard of the two families having a sit-down over Long Island topless bars.

 In November 1989, Baratta along with boss Vic Amuso, underboss Anthony Casso, capos Al D'Arco, Sal Avellino, Peter Chiodo, Bobby Amuso and Frank Lastorino inducted Richie Pagliarulo, Mike DeSantis, Frank Federico and two others into the family.
 In January 1991, boss Vic Amuso and underboss Anthony Casso went into hiding and promoted Al D'Arco to acting boss, Baratta was promoted to acting underboss and Steven Crea to acting consigliere.
 In 1991, Baratta serving as acting underboss viewed a Genovese family list of proposed new members, he commented to D'Arco, after seeing the name Ralph Desimone "He is a rat.".
-A sit-down was arranged between the two family's.
+A sit-down was arranged between the two families.
 The Genovese family acting boss Liborio Bellomo, acting underboss Michael Generoso and consigliere James Ida attended the meeting to discuss "Ralph Desimone" with Lucchese's acting boss Al D'Arco and Baratta as acting underboss.
 The Genovese leaders asked Baratta about Desimone he said "Desimone had been a government witness", the Genovese leaders leave saying "will take care of it".
 On June 13, 1991, Desimone's dead body was found in a trunk of a car at LaGuardia Airport.